Raphaaal/raphaaal.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a Machine Learning Engineer working in R&D, bridging the gap between research and product development.
-Currently, I am a Senior MLE at [Ubisoft](https://ubisoft.com/), where my focus lies in fraud detection within games and transactions.
+Currently, I work at [Ubisoft](https://ubisoft.com/), where my focus lies in fraud detection within games and transactions.

 Prior to this, I served as a Data Scientist at [Huawei Research](https://fr.linkedin.com/company/huawei-paris-research-center), where I completed my PhD in Machine Learning for network measurements in collaboration with [Sorbonne University](https://www.sorbonne-universite.fr/en).
 I have experience in several data-related roles across various company sizes, from startups to large enterprises.
 I received my academic education at [PSL](https://psl.eu/en), where I was enrolled in work/study programs from BSc to MSc.